Lmy0217/PyTorch-Project-Framework/README.md

   |    └── Run.py  - the loader of hyperparameter configuration file
   |
   ├── datasets
+  |    ├── functional  - the package of functional methods
   |    ├── BaseDataset.py  - the abstract class of all dataset
   |    ├── BaseTest.py  - the test class of all dataset
   |    └── ...  - any dataset of your project
   |
   ├── models
+  |    ├── functional  - the package of functional methods
+  |    ├── shallow  - the package of shallow methods
   |    ├── BaseModel.py  - the abstract class of all model
   |    ├── BaseTest.py  - the test class of all model
   |    └── ...  - any model of your project